CodeMonkeyCybersecurity/eos/README.md

 sudo usermod -aG sudo user
 ```

-Into something the rest of us can use:
+Into something a human can understand:
 ``` bash
 Enter the new username:
 Enter the password: